mweppler/mweppler.github.com/_posts/2013-07-19-lets-build-a-sinatra-app.md

 ![New/Upload View](/img/for-posts/lets-build-a-sinatra-app/new-view.png "New/Upload View")

-Now that thats out of the way lets add a way to view videos that we've uploaded.
+Now that that's out of the way lets add a way to view videos that we've uploaded.
 In other words lets add a /video/list route in video_store.rb:

 {% highlight ruby %}
 get '/video/list' do